SoftwareAG/cumulocity-agents-netcomm/README.md

 run `bundle exec knife node list` this will ask the chef-server for registered nodes on the chef-server.
 (the bundler exec means 'run this command with local gems, not with the system gems') it will ask you in which organization you are running knife. run `export ORGNAME=myorg` to use the organization that is already installed on the existing chef-server-12. you can change or add organization settings in ./.chef/organizations/index.yml
-`bundle exec knife node list` should return with no error.
+`bundle exec knife node list` should return now with no error.

-#### creating and provisioning new nodes
+## creating and provisioning new nodes
 with knife you can provisioning

-There are two ways to create a cluster, via knife(manually) or via chef-provisioning(automatic).
+There are two ways to create a cluster, via knife(manually) or via chef-provisioning(automatic). lets start with knife

+## knife
+run all commands from this repo

+- set organization `export ORGNAME=myorg`
+- create a ec2 server with knife(more about knife-ec2 in the links section) `bundle exec knife ec2 server create -r "role[cumulocity-base]" -E production -N my-node`
+- upload the core vault(more about chef-vault in the links section) `bundle exec knife vault create secrets core -A 'cli' -M client -S 'name:my-*' -J .chef/secrets/core.json`
+- add tag `bundle exec knife tag create my-dbs standalone:mongod7:`
+- add role `bundle exec knife role run_list add cumulocity-dev-singlenode my-node`
+- run chef-client on all nodes that starts with the name 'my-' in production `bundle exec knife ssh 'name:my-* AND chef_environment:production' 'sudo chef-client'`

 ## chef-provisioning

-there are three cluster types.

-- full
-- small
-- single
+more about chef-provisioning in the links section at the bottom of this file.

 ##### start a full cluster
 - change step to 1 `provisioning/aws/full.rb`